netmod-wg/immutable-flag/draft-ietf-netmod-immutable-flag.md

    system-provided nodes, using a YANG metadata annotation {{!RFC7952}}
    called "immutable" to flag which nodes are immutable.
 This document does not regulate server behaviors.
-That said, it is expected that a server will return an error with an error-tag containing "invalid-value" when immutability is attempted to be violated.
+That said, it is expected that a server will return an error with an error-tag containing "invalid-value" if a client attempts to modify an immutable node.

    The following is a list of already implemented and potential use
    cases: